erikt/MiamiStateMachine/README.md

 Task {
   // Initial state is s1

-  await stateMachine?.process(.e1)
+  await stateMachine.process(.e1)

   // State is s2

-  await stateMachine?.process(.e2)
+  await stateMachine.process(.e2)

   // State is s3

-  await stateMachine?.process(.e3)
+  await stateMachine.process(.e3)

   // State is still s3.
 Event e3 had no effect.

-  await stateMachine?.isAtEndingState
+  await stateMachine.isAtEndingState

   // True as s3 state has no transitions defined for any event.
 }